-- Expression: Please specify the valid expression on which you want to perform search.
-Replace function will replace portion of a string present here.
+- Expression: Please specify the valid expression on which you want to perform the search.
+It updates a portion of a string present here.

 - Change_String: Specify any valid string (or character) you want to change.
-Whatever you place here, REPLACE Function will be replace it by Replace_String
+Whatever you place here, It will substitute by Replace_String.

-- Replace_String: Please specify the valid new string, or charter tat you want to insert into String_Expression.
+- Replace_String: Please specify the valid new one or characters you want to insert into String_Expression.

-The Replace Function in MySQL is used to replace the characters in original string with specified expression.
-The following query will show multiple ways to use this String replace function.
+This method is used to alter the characters in the original text or sentence with the specified expression.
+The below query shows various ways to use this function.

-In this example, we implement the string replace function on different columns present in the employee table.
-Following statement will replace the string Developer in Department Name column with Engineer, and com in Email with net
+In this example, we implement the replace function on different columns present in the employee table.
+The following Function code changes the Developer in the Department Name column with Engineer and com in Email with net.

-From the below screenshot you can see the replaced strings
+From the below MySQL screenshot, you can see the result.